 A lot of moms recommend using white noise for babies, in case you have loud surroundings.
 Background noise may interrupt your baby’s slumber.
 You must have a sound machine, often known as white noise, to make sure the baby is having a good sleep at her scheduled times.

-I have been using sound-machine in my kids’ room for about two years now, and I highly recommend it for light sleepers; a baby or an adult.
+I have been using the sound machine in my kids’ room for about two years now, and I highly recommend it for light sleepers whether that’s a baby or an adult.

 12. Baby’s clothing essentials